 Community Engagement Specialists

-The Community Engagement Specialist assists the department with breaking down barriers by understanding culture, ethnicity and language to gain better accesses to communities of color for better communication and engagement through formal and informal meetings, training, introductions and participation in cultural events.
+The Community Engagement Specialist assists the department with breaking down barriers by understanding culture, ethnicity and language to gain better accesses to communities of color for improved communication and engagement through formal and informal meetings, training, introductions and participation in cultural events.
 Their primary roles include, but are not limited to:

 • Identifying where police and community connections are missing (or could be stronger) and engaging them in a sustainable and positive manner